 Cash award winners will be announced at the end of the awards ceremony.
 Results as read at the awards ceremony are unaudited.
 Cash award checks will be issued within 2 weeks after the tournament is complete provided there are no outstanding appeals or disputes.
 No cash award checks can be issued unless the cash award sheet is completely filled out including a valid Driver’s License Number and Social Security or tax ID number.
 An IRS form 1099 will be sent to all Cash Award Winners at the year’s end.

-(A) If pre-registered and withdraw prior to 4:00 p.m. registration, you will be refunded everything less credit card fees.
+(A) If pre-registered and withdraw prior to 8:00am Friday September 4, 2020, you will be refunded everything less credit card fees.

-(C) If you withdraw after sign-out at Captain’s meeting, no refund will be given.
+(C) If you withdraw after sign-out at Captain’s meeting, no refund of any kind will be given.

 Registrants accept the following conditions: Participants enter the tournament at their own risk.
 The MBGFC, its members, officials, committee members, and all persons directly or indirectly connected with the tournament shall be exempt from any liability for loss, damage, negligence, harm, or injury to any participant, entrant, sports fisherman, his companions, boat captains, crew members, vessels, and equipment, which may occur during registration or during the tournament.
 By completing the tournament application the participant acknowledges that such recordings become the property of the MBGFC and gives consent for the MBGFC to use without payment or restriction any photograph, video, or audio recording in which any participant may appear, for any purpose whatsoever, in regards to but not limited to advertising, promotional material, and/or sale.
 All winning entrants agree to submit to a polygraph examination (lie detector test) at the request of the Tournament Committee.
 Failure to submit will subject the entrant to disqualification at the Tournament Committee’s discretion.
 One day of fishing constitutes a complete tournament.
 In the event of inclement weather any part of the tournament may be canceled, postponed or continued.
 All participants and boats shall exercise good sportsmanship and courtesy whether at the dock, underway, or fishing.
 Any participant that violates federal or state law will be disqualified.
 If the tournament shall be canceled for any reason beyond the control of the MBGFC, entrants will be refunded a prorated share of their entrance fee at the discretion of the tournament committee.
 No refund will be made after the official start of the tournament (discussed at the captain’s meeting).
 Payment of an entry fee, completion of the tournament application form, and sign-out at the captains meeting by the designated boat representative constitute a representation by each angler, owner, captain, and crew member that he/she has read and fully understands the Tournament Rules and that he/she shall abide by such rules and the decisions of the Tournament Committee.